markelca/MarkelCA/README.md

 ### Hi there! 👋

-I'm Markel.
+I’m Markel.
 I love software, learning, and sharing.

-I'm into backend and systems engineering, performance, memory and high-intensive applications.
-However, I play with a lot of different stuff because I'm curious, I simply like to try and make sense out of things.
+I’m into backend engineering, distributed systems, memory management, and high-performance applications.
+However, I experiment with a lot of different things because I’m curious and simply like to try and make sense of things.

-I'm still just getting started, but my goal it's to become a great software engineer and build amazing technology.
+I’m still just getting started, but my goal is to become a great software engineer and build amazing technology.

-You can find my personal blog in [medium](https://medium.com/@markelca).
+You can find my personal blog on [Medium](https://medium.com/@markelca).